MNeverOff/stripe-link-file-delivery/README.md

 ![Flow Diagram](assets/flow.svg)

 This diagram roughly outlines the flow of the application.
 The customer clicks the Stripe Payment Link, is redirected to the API Gateway, which triggers the Lambda function.

 The Lambda function checks the payment status with Stripe, if it's successful, it sends an email with the download link and redirects the customer to the confirmation page.
 If the payment is not successful, it redirects the customer to the support email.

 ## Separate Lambdas

-If you navigate to [separate-lambdas](/separate-lambdas) you can find a version of the application that uses separate Lambdas for each of the functions.
-This is useful if you want to have a more granular control over the permissions and the codebase or want to rely on webhooks more heavily, or want each of the lambdas to execute just a bit quicker - it's all up to you.
-Bear in mind that I am not updating thoe files in lockstep so some of the variables might be different, specifically - they are woefully unoptimised compared to the current combined version with execution times in 1,000-1,500ms and still don't rely on built-in aws-sdk-js-v3 that Lambda environment provides.
+Previous versions of this project have a separate lambdas approach, where one would handle a webhook from Stripe and send an email and another would handle the HTTP redirect from the Stripe Payment Link.

+I have abandoned it in favor of unified approach, and whilst it doesen't separate the concerns very well, the overlap in code and functionality felt too great to maintain them separately, not to mention the hassle and price increase added with two sets of API Gateways and two Lambdas.

 ## Performance

 When configured with 1 vCPU (currently 1,769 MB) the cold start is ~450ms and execution is ~300ms, **achieving sub-750ms processing**.

-If the function is hot then the total execution goes down to ~200ms.
+Warm execution goes down to ~200ms.

 These figures assume `email_mode` is not set to `ensure-delivery`.
-If it is then both cold and hot execution times rises by about 100-150ms.
+If it is then both cold and warm execution times rises by about 100-150ms.

 ### Potential improvements